vestfoldfylke/loglady/README.md

 ## Log destinations

-loglady 🪵 supports the following log destinations out of the box:
+loglady 🪵 supports the following log destinations:

 - BetterStack
 - Console
 - Microsoft Teams

-The following log destinations are planned after v1.0.0:

-- File

 The following log levels are supported and can be set as the minimum log level for each destination that supports an environment variable for this:
 - DEBUG